gtolomei/academic-kickstart/content/authors/cesare-campagnano/_index.md

 ---
 # Display name
-title: Ziheng Chen
+title: Cesare Campagnano

 # Username (this should match the folder name)
 authors:
-- ziheng-chen
+- cesare-campagnano

 # Is this the primary user of the site?
 superuser: false